BillyDoesDev/Steganography/README.md

 If you want to re-run the script, simply activate the virtual environment again and then run it by `python script.py`

-##Limitations:
+## Limitations:
 1. This script is CPU intensive
 2. Works best on PNGs
 3. The resulting PNG image looses its transparency(if any)
 4. Some Unicode characters cannot be read properly...
 Using uncommon characters may break the code(all punctuations work fine though)
 5. The max number of characters that can be encoded in an image depends upon its resolution...
-For example, an image of resolution 1920 by 1080 pixels can accomodate `(1920*1080)/3 = 691200` characters only.
+For example, an image of resolution 1920 by 1080 pixels can accommodate `(1920*1080)/3 = 691200` characters only.

 **ENJOY!!**

 If you copy or distribute any part of this project, then be sure to give @DarkKnight450 credits and show some love...
 Feel free to contact me at DarkKnight450@protonmail.com Any feedback/suggestions would be highly valued..

-**</>** with ♡
+</> with ♡